Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

 - What is your team's software development and testing process for creating new features?

-  - Utilize the Issue Tracker
+  - Utilize the Issue Tracker:

     When developing a new feature the first step is to create an issue in the GitHub Issue Tracker.
 This issue should outline the purpose of the new